gibbok/typescript-book/README.md

 ## strictNullChecks

 `strictNullChecks` is a TypeScript compiler option that enforces strict null checking.
 When this option is enabled, variables and parameters can only be assigned `null` or `undefined` if they have been explicitly declared to be of that type using the union type `null` | `undefined`.
 If a variable or parameter is not explicitly declared as nullable, TypeScript will generate an error to prevent potential runtime errors.

-## Non-null Assertion Operator (Postfix !)

-The Non-null Assertion Operator (Postfix !) is a TypeScript feature that allows you to assert that a variable or property is not `null` or `undefined`, even if TypeScript's static type analysis suggests that it might be.
-With this feature it is possible to remove any explicit checking.

 ## Enums